 Create a self-care routine

 When I have felt stressed or out of control of my own emotional state, I have turned to food to help comfort me.
-Mindlessly eating foods that don’t replenish my energy, but rather take away from.
+Mindlessly eating foods that don’t replenish my energy, but rather take away from my energy.
 Create healthy food habits with this tracker so you can be aware of how food makes you feel.
+Be intentional with not just your time but with what goes into your body.

 Have an abundance mindset